shabeer-syed/acesinehrs/_pages/starterguide.md

 # Deriving variables
 ---
-##  ACE specific data file
+##  Create ACE-specific file
-* Once you've cleaned and restructured the multiple separate files, we recommend you re-apply the streaming approach to new files and extracting only relevant ACE data by matching the data fields with codes in each file against your ACEs code lists.
+* Once you've cleaned and restructured the multiple separate files, we recommend you re-apply the streaming approach to new files and extract only relevant ACE data by matching the data fields with codes in each file against your ACEs code lists.
-* Depending on research purposes, we recommend binding all retrieved ACE files into one combined "master database" with all relevant ACE data which should now follow a consistent unified format for easier retrieval.
+* Depending on research purposes, we recommend binding all retrieved ACE files into one combined "master database" with all relevant ACE data, which should now follow a consistent unified format for easier retrieval.

 ```ruby
 # Step 1: Set up the working directory